RedPitaya/Documentation/developerGuide/software/clt.rst

             redpitaya> acquire

             Usage: acquire [OPTION]...
 SIZE <DEC>

                 --equalization  -e    Use equalization filter in FPGA (default: disabled).
                 --shaping       -s    Use shaping filter in FPGA (default: disabled).
                 --atten1=a      -1 a  Use Channel 1 attenuator setting a [1, 20] (default: 1).
                 --atten2=a      -2 a  Use Channel 2 attenuator setting a [1, 20] (default: 1).
                 --dc=c          -d c  Enable DC mode.
 Setting c use for channels [1, 2, B(Both channels)].
                                         By default, AC mode is turned on.
                 --tr_ch=c       -t c  Enable trigger by channel.
 Setting c use for channels [1P, 1N, 2P, 2N, EP (external channel), EN (external channel)].
                                         P - positive edge, N -negative edge.
-By default trigger no set
-                --tr_level=c    -l c    Set trigger level (default: 0).
+By default trigger no set --tr_level=c    -l c  Set trigger level (default: 0).
                 --version       -v    Print version info.
                 --help          -h    Print this message.
                 --hex           -x    Print value in hex.
                 --volt          -o    Print value in volt.
                 --no_reg        -r    Disable load registers config for DAC and ADC.
                 --calib         -c    Disable calibration parameters
                     SIZE                Number of samples to acquire [0 - 16384].
-                DEC                     Decimation [1,8,64,1024,8192,65536] (default: 1).
+                    DEC                 Decimation [1,2,4,8,16,...] (default: 1).
+Valid values are from 1 to 65536

         Example (acquire 1024 samples with decimation 8, ch1 with at 1:20, results displayed in voltage):